Norman, Oklahoma: Airports

-In 2008, CART became the 39th public transportation system in the United States to be featured on Google Transit, a website that allows transportation users to electronically plan their travel routes.
-In 2010, CART buses were modified to include a GPS tracking system that allows riders to see the location of buses and their predicted arrival times via the CART and Google websites.
-CART buses transport more than 1.3 million travelers annually.
+Public transit

+EMBARK provides fare-free bus and paratransit service throughout the 191 sqmi Norman area, as well as express service to Downtown Oklahoma City and the Social Security Administration offices in Moore.

+Campus Area Rapid Transit (CART), operated by the University of Oklahoma, provides free transportation around the campus to students.

+Norman On-Demand, a microtransit service operated by Via Transportation, provides on-demand service in parts of western Norman through a phone app.

 Rail

 Inter-city passenger train service is available via Amtrak at Norman Depot.
 Amtrak's Heartland Flyer provides daily round trip service to downtown Oklahoma City and Fort Worth, Texas.

 Although Norman currently has no light rail or commuter rail service, there is growing interest in incorporating such services into the city's future transportation plans as part of the Oklahoma City metro area's regional transit system.

 Roads and highways

 The predominant form of transportation in Norman is roads and highways with 80.0% of all residents driving alone to work, 9.0% carpooling, and just 1.3% taking public transportation.
 As of 2007, Interstate 35 alone was handling over 99,000 vehicles per day.
-Other major highways include State Highway 9, a portion of which serves 28,000 vehicles per day, and U.S. Highway 77, which serves more than 25,000 vehicles per day.
+Other major highways include SH 9, a portion of which serves 28,000 vehicles per day, and US 77, which serves more than 25,000 vehicles per day.

 Norman is served by two major federal highways: